-eCAFE Student Evaluations
+eCAFE Student Evaluation of Instructors

-Student evaluations will be available online using eCAFE, the UH-administered Course and Faculty Evaluation survey.
-Timelines and announcements are prescribed by the UH Information Technology Services and administered by the HawCC eCAFE Campus Contact.
+Students are given the opportunity to evaluate their courses and instructors using eCAFE, the online UH-administered Course and Faculty Evaluation survey.
+Timelines and announcements are prescribed by the UH Information Technology Services (ITS) and administered by the HawCC eCAFE Campus Contact.
 Evaluations are conducted near the end of each term.